 - 3.13 Smoke-Free Community.
-The Village is a smoke-free community pursuant to its Smoke-Free Campus Policy (a copy of which is available upon request), wherein the campus and buildings have been designated as "smoke free".
-Smoking (including E-Cigarettes) is not allowed by residents, guests, and business invitees on the Village campus (inside or outside), except in a designated outside area.
-No smoking areas include, but are not limited to, the residences, the Village Health Center (including both the assisted living facility and nursing facility), hallways, dining rooms, public restrooms, lounge areas, reception areas, waiting rooms, courtyards, entrances, walking paths, driveways, and any other common areas.
-Smoking is only permitted at the designated outdoor area.
-Violation of the Smoke-Free Campus Policy can result in our cancellation of this Agreement for just cause as outlined in Paragraph 8.1 hereof. - 3.14 Firearms Policy.
-The Village has adopted a policy governing the possession of firearms at the Village.
-Firearms need to be registered with the Village and properly secured.
+The Community is a smoke-free community, pursuant to its Smoke-Free Community Policy (a copy of which is available upon request), wherein the campus and buildings have been designated as "smoke free".
+Smoking (including E-Cigarettes) is not allowed by residents, guests, staff, and business invitees in any part of the Community (except in designated outdoor areas), including, but not limited to, the residences, the Community Health Center (including the assisted living facility, memory care unit, and the nursing facility), hallways, dining rooms, public restrooms, lounge areas, reception areas, waiting rooms, courtyards, entrances, walking paths, driveways, and any other common areas of the Community.
+Outside designated smoking areas will be posted.
+Violation of the Smoke-Free Community Policy can result in our cancellation of this Agreement for just cause as outlined in Paragraph 8.1 hereof. - 3.14 Firearms Policy.
+The Community has adopted a policy governing the possession of firearms at the Community.
+Firearms need to be registered with the Community and properly secured.
 In the event that you are unable to safely maintain a firearm, we will contact your designated power of attorney, legal representative or family member to remove any firearms from your Residence.

-4. THE VILLAGE HEALTH CENTER.
+4. THE COMMUNITY HEALTH CENTER.

 - 4.1 Description.
-The Village Health Center is the portion of the Village which is licensed to provide two levels of care: assisted living care and skilled nursing care (collectively "Health Center Level Services").
-The Village Health Center is staffed by licensed nursing personnel 24 hours a day. - 4.2 Alternate Accommodations.
-You will be given priority over non-residents for admission to the Village Health Center.
-In the event the Village Health Center is fully occupied when you are determined to need such care, you agree to relocate to an alternate health care facility that provides services similar to the Village Health Center or to another care facility licensed to provide the appropriate care you need (a "Comparable Facility") until an appropriate space becomes available for you at the Village.
+The Community Health Center is the portion of the Community which is licensed to provide three levels of care: assisted living care, memory care, and nursing care (collectively "Health Center Level Services").
+The Community Health Center is staffed by licensed nursing personnel 24 hours a day. - 4.2 Alternate Accommodations.
+You will be given priority over non-residents for admission to the Community Health Center.
+In the event the Community Health Center is fully occupied when you are determined to need such care, you agree to relocate to an alternate health care facility that provides services similar to the Community Health Center or to another care facility licensed to provide the appropriate care you need (a "Comparable Facility") until an appropriate space becomes available for you at the Community.
 We will not be responsible for the charges associated with the Comparable Facility.
 Upon your relocation to a Comparable Facility, you shall continue to pay the Monthly Fee in accordance with Paragraph 1.5.2 above. - 4.3 Clinic.
 The Clinic is available for certain examinations, consultations, tests and appointments.
-Such services will be at an Extra Charge to you. - 4.4 Six (6) Days of Assisted Living or Nursing Care in the Village Health Center.
-You are eligible to receive a total of six (6) days each year of either assisted living care or nursing care in the Village Health Center while you are a resident of your Residence.
+Such services will be at an Extra Charge to you. - 4.4 Six (6) Days of Assisted Living, Memory Care or Nursing Care.
+You are eligible to receive a total of six (6) days each year of either assisted living care, memory care or nursing care in the Community Health Center while you are a resident of your Residence.
 In the case of Joint Residents, each of you will receive six (6) days, but the days cannot be combined and used by only one of you.
 Such six (6) days renews on an annual basis and does not accumulate.
 You are required to pay the charges for physician services and any additional health services as outlined in Paragraph 4.10.
-Once you are permanently assigned to assisted living or nursing care in the Village Health Center or Comparable Facility, you no longer qualify for the six (6) free days of assisted living or nursing care and will be required to pay the per diem charge for such care.
-[NOTE: The six (6) days of care is a combined annual total for assisted living care and nursing care at the Village.]
+Once you are permanently assigned to assisted living, memory care or nursing care in the Community Health Center or Comparable Facility, you no longer qualify for the six (6) free days of assisted living, memory care or nursing care and will be required to pay the per diem charge for such care.
+[NOTE: The six (6) days of care is a combined annual total for assisted living, memory care and nursing care at the Community.]